-Avid yoga enthusiasts will already appreciate the calming virtues of the art of yoga.
-You needn’t be a double-jointed expert to appreciate the calming effect yoga can have on your stress levels either; even a short way into a session of easy-going poses can quiet the mind and offer some respite if not just from the tranquillity of focussing on your breathing and balancing while getting rid of a few niggling muscle aches.
+Avid yogis will already appreciate the calming virtues of the art of yoga.
+You needn’t be a double-jointed expert to appreciate the effect it can have on your stress levels either; even a short way into a session of easy-going poses can quiet the mind and offer some respite if not just from the tranquillity of focussing on your breathing and balancing while getting rid of a few niggling muscle aches.

-Your physical and mental health are intrinsically linked, and what is good for your body can benefit your mind.
-People who practice so-called mind-body interventions (MBI), such as yoga, meditation and Tai Chi, produce significantly lower amounts of molecules that activate inflammation-causing genes, a study review found.
+Your physical and mental health are intrinsically linked.
+People who practice so-called mind-body interventions (MBI), such as yoga, meditation and Tai Chi, produce significantly lower amounts of molecules that activate inflammation-causing genes, a study review found.1

 Yoga For Stress

-A research piece from the universities of Coventry and Radboud analysed 18 studies with 846 participants, finding that people who practice MBIs produce significantly lower amounts of molecules that activate inflammation-causing genes.
+A research piece from the universities of Coventry and Radboud analysed 18 studies with 846 participants, finding that people who practice MBIs produce significantly lower amounts of molecules that activate inflammation-causing genes.2

 These molecules are released after a stressful event due to the ‘fight or flight’ response.